+Partnerships

 A multisectoral approach

 C/Can recognises that every sector has a role to play and value to bring to designing cancer care solutions that are tailored to the needs of patients.
 C/Can partnerships at the city level are already showing value by crowding in expertise from different disciplines and bringing the right stakeholders together.
-Equally, each partner, private or public, comes to the table with specific objectives and interests that need to be appropriately and transparently recognised and managed through a robust conflict of interest framework.
+Equally, each partner, private or public, comes to the table with specific objectives and interests that need to be appropriately and transparently recognised and managed through a robust engagement framework.

+01

-Is there evidence of multisectoral collaboration between government, civil society, the private sector and other key stakeholders (informal or formal) to improve cancer treatment and care and/or other NCDs?
+Is there evidence of multisectoral collaboration between government, civil society, the private sector and other key stakeholders (informal or formal) to improve cancer care and/or other NCDs?

+YES NO

+02

+Are there guidelines in place to manage any real, perceived or potential conflict of interest associated with these collaborations?

+YES NO

+03

+Is there a local pharmaceutical industry association that could support efforts to engage industry in an effective and appropriate manner?
+If yes, does the local industry association have, and follow, a code of conduct?